llevans/defect-rate/README.md

   * Calculate defect density or rate  ==> number defects / 1K NCLOC
 * Build graphs
   * Use Google graph api to render graphs

+##### Usage
+---
+This application can be integrated onto your Rally dashboard.

+Click the gear in the top right hand corner, and select "Add App".
+Enter "Custom" in the search box, and select "Custom HTML".
+Type in "Defect Density" as the App title, and paste in the HTML source copied from App.html.txt.
+To integrate the application onto your dashboard to process multiple Rally projects, paste in the HTML source from App-noDialog.html.txt.
+You will need to edit the 'rallyKey' and 'sonarKey' values inside the source which represent the Rally project names and Sonar project names respectively.
+Project names are delimited by a pipe "|".